Cottons associated with Newbury Twp., Lagrange Co., Indiana

 [Obituary]

-1943 bur. in Eight Square Cemetery, Pine Twp, Porter Co, IN
+1943 wife bur. in Eight Square Cemetery, Pine Twp, Porter Co, IN

 [Eight Square cemetery records]